-When to Consider a Factoring Company Instead of a Bank
+When to Consider an Invoice Factoring Service Instead of a Bank

 Not sure if a factoring company or a bank is right for your small business?
 Both can provide your company with working capital and help you cope with cash flow lulls, but factoring helps in ways loans don’t and can fill gaps left by traditional lending too.
 Below, we’ll break down how they’re different, what some advantages of factoring are, and go over a few scenarios when factoring might be more ideal than a bank loan.